 Initially using the model organism C. elegans followed by metabolic labeling experiments in rats and quantitative mass spectrometry, we discovered long-lived proteins (LLPs) in the NE and on chromatin, which exhibit no or very little protein turnover in the adult brain.
 Our results reveal a novel aspect of protein homeostasis in the nucleus and suggest that a failure to maintain proper levels and functional integrity of LLPs could be a major contributor to age-related changes in the function of post-mitotic tissues.
 We plan to decipher the mechanisms by which the functional integrity of these proteins is protected over long periods of time, and determine whether their eventual functional decline contributes to age-related pathologies in the brain.

 Björn Lillemeier, PhD

-Assistant Professor Nomis Foundation Laboratories for Immunobiology and Microbial Pathogenesis Waitt Advanced Biophotonics Center
+Associate Professor NOMIS Center for Immunobiology and Microbial Pathogenesis Waitt Advanced Biophotonics Center